mivalek/odin_projects/README.md

 Fallout-inspired task-management app written in vanilla TS.
 It doesn't use any 3rd party libraries.

+:warning: The rendering jankiness is a feature and can be turned off in settings.
+I just think it kinda matches the old CRT aesthetic. ¯\\_(ツ)_/¯

 ### :rocket: Features

 - Create projects (quests) and assign tasks to them